Buzz Lightyear: Voices

 Tim Allen is the voice of Buzz Lightyear in the Toy Story filmography.

 Originally, when a screen test was being made, Lasseter wanted Buzz to be voiced by Billy Crystal and used audio from the film When Harry Met Sally....
 Crystal turned the role down, being of the opinion that he was the wrong voice for the character, but later said that the decision was the biggest regret of his career.
 Several other actors were considered for the role, including Bill Murray who turned it down and Jim Carrey.
-Chevy Chase also passed on the role, leaving it open for Tim Allen, before Allen was the voice and others rejected him, several other candidates were also considered for the role of Buzz, including Michael Keaton, Kevin Costner, Bruce Willis, Dan Aykroyd, Matthew Broderick, Mel Gibson, Kurt Russell, Richard Gere, Wayne Knight, Michael J. Fox, John Travolta, Adam Sandler, Dennis Quaid and Jason Alexander, who cited Chase as his idol and the reason he chose to accept the role.
-Allen was cast due to Lasseter enjoying his standup comedy, as he wanted the character to be funny.
+Several other candidates were also considered for the role of Buzz, including Chevy Chase, Michael Keaton, Kevin Costner, Bruce Willis, Dan Aykroyd, Matthew Broderick, Mel Gibson, Kurt Russell, Richard Gere, Wayne Knight, Michael J. Fox, John Travolta, Adam Sandler, Dennis Quaid and Jason Alexander.
+Tim Allen was cast due to Lasseter enjoying his standup comedy, as he wanted the character to be funny.
 The honesty in Allen's first reading for Buzz influenced Pixar to change him to a character who is unaware that he is a toy.
 Lasseter explained that casting Allen "gave us that quality we wanted of a macho guy with a soft underbelly.
 Tim's perfect at doing an everyday guy".
 For both Allen and Tom Hanks, the voice of Woody, it was their first time working on an animated film.
-Allen admitted that he was initially sceptical that the film would be successful as he thought it "too high tech" and too similar to a video game.
+Allen admitted that he was initially skeptical that the film would be successful as he thought it "too high tech" and too similar to a video game.